yWorks/yfiles-power-bi-integration-basic/README.md

 ```

 In case the certificate is still giving problems with something like *"net::ERR_CERT_COMMON_NAME_INVALID"*, it's because Chrome browser blocks this address https://localhost:8080 because of non-valid certificate.
 Please open the following link in separate browser tab: https://localhost:8080/assets/status.
 Chrome will show the warning message, click `advanced > proceed` to unsafe version.
-After that Chrome will work with dev visual correctly.
+After that Chrome will work with the development visual correctly.

-You can use any browser to enjoy Power BI dashboards but Chrome is most apt for debugging custom visuals.
+You can use any browser to enjoy Power BI dashboards but Chrome/Edge is most apt for debugging custom visuals.

 If you see an error like the one below